 Brief Personal Statement: The Mid-South District is a solid district with excellent pastors.
-I look forward to any
+I look forward to any such way I can be of help and service to my brothers.

 REPORT OF THE DISTRICT NOMINATIONS COMMITTEE - BRIEF BIOGRAPHIES OF CANDIDATES FOR VARIOUS OFFICES